NextFaze/dev-fun/com.nextfaze.devfun.inject/-constructing-instance-provider/-init-.md

 Provides objects via instance construction.
 Type must be annotated with [Constructable](../-constructable/index.md).

 Only supports objects with a single constructor.
-Constructor arguments will fetched using [root](#).
+Constructor arguments will fetched using param `rootInstanceProvider`.

+If [Constructable.singleton](../-constructable/singleton.md) is `true` or type is annotated @[Singleton](#) then only one instance will be created and shared.

 ### Parameters